 29.17 EIM Transmission System.

 (a) Registration.
-Each EIM Entity Scheduling Coordinator shall–
+Each EIM Entity shall–

-(1) register in the EIM Transmission Service Registry the static network topology information associated with transmission capacity that it owns, controls or has a contractual entitlement that may be used in the EIM;
+(1) register in the EIM Transmission Service Registry the static network topology information associated with transmission capacity that it owns, controls, or has a contractual entitlement to that may be used in the Real-Time Market;

-(2) register in the EIM Transmission Service Registry the static network topology information associated with transmission capacity that each EIM Transmission Service Provider owns, controls or has a contractual entitlement within the EIM Entity Balancing Authority Area that may be used in the EIM;
+(2) register in the EIM Transmission Service Registry the static network topology information associated with transmission capacity that each other EIM Transmission Service Provider owns, controls, or has a contractual entitlement to within the EIM Entity Balancing Authority Area that may be used in the Real-Time Market;

-(3) update the registered information no less frequently than the timelines for updates to the Full Network Model as provided in the CAISO Tariff and Business Practice Manuals; and
+(3) update the information in the EIM Transmission Service Registry no less frequently than the timelines for updates to the Full Network Model as provided in the CAISO Tariff and Business Practice Manual for the Energy Imbalance Market; and

-(4) ensure that the information provided to the Transmission Service Registry is accurate and complete.
+(4) ensure that the information provided to the EIM Transmission Service Registry is accurate and complete.

+(b) Effectiveness.
+The information provided in the EIM Transmission Service Registry shall only be used in the Real-Time Market in accordance with the procedures set forth in the Business Practice Manual for the Energy Imbalance Market.

-(b) Availability.
-Each EIM Entity shall ensure that all EIM Transmission Service Providers in its Balancing Authority make available in real-time for use in the EIM transmission capacity that is registered in the EIM Transmission Service Registry and that is not otherwise encumbered, reserved, scheduled, or being used by its transmission customers or by others.
+(c) Availability.
+Each EIM Entity shall ensure that all EIM Transmission Service Providers in its Balancing Authority Area make available for use in the Real-Time Market transmission capacity that is registered in the EIM Transmission Service Registry and that is not otherwise encumbered, reserved, scheduled, or being used by its transmission customers or by others.

-(c) Information on Availability.
-Each EIM Entity Scheduling Coordinator shall inform the CAISO in the manner and by the deadlines specified in the Business Practice Manual regarding the availability of the registered transmission capacity for use in real-time.
+(d) Information on Availability.
+Each EIM Entity Scheduling Coordinator shall inform the CAISO in the manner and by the deadlines specified in the Business Practice Manual for the Energy Imbalance Market regarding the availability of the registered transmission capacity for use in the Real-Time Market.

-(d) EIM Transfer Limit.
-A Balancing Authority that has entered an agreement to become an EIM Entity shall establish the maximum EIM Transfer limit at least ninety days prior to the date upon which it will become an EIM Entity.
+(e) EIM Transfer Limit.
+A Balancing Authority that has entered an implementation agreement to become an EIM Entity shall establish and inform the CAISO of the maximum EIM Transfer limit at least ninety days prior to the Implementation Date in accordance with the Business Practice Manual for the Energy Imbalance Market .

-(e) EIM Transfer Availability.
-The EIM Transfer limit shall be determined by the EIM Entity Scheduling Coordinator and communicated to the CAISO prior to the start of the next EIM operating interval in accordance with the procedures and timelines for submission and acceptance in the applicable Business Practice Manual.
+(f) EIM Transfer Availability.
+The EIM Transfer limit available for use in the Real-Time Market shall be determined by the EIM Entity Scheduling Coordinator and communicated to the CAISO prior to the start of the next Dispatch Interval in accordance with the procedures and timelines for submission and acceptance in the Business Practice Manual for the Energy Imbalance Market.

 29.18 [Not Used]